-As long as it is the same unique user ID, Optimizely deduplicates.
+As long as it is the same unique user ID, Optimizely Web Experimentation de-duplicates.
 For example, if a user goes to a page with one project's snippet and then a page with another project's snippet, only one MAU is counted as long as it is the same unique user ID.

-Each time a Full Stack experiment or a page within a Web experiment is activated, a decision request is sent to Optimizely.
+When an Optimizely Feature Experimentation experiment or a page within an Optimizely Web Experimentation experiment is activated, a decision request is sent.
 Decision requests look like this:

 In the request payload, the decision attribute indicates the experiment that it applies to.

-Imagine that your company, Attic and Button, is experimenting on www.atticandbutton.us.
+www.atticandbutton.us.
 Consider a visitor who starts by visiting the Attic and Button homepage, where there are three experiments running.
-One of these experiments has two Optimizely pages that both target the homepage:
+One of these experiments has two Optimizely Experimentation pages that both target the homepage:

-Three bucketing decisions are made on whether to include that user in the experiment or not, but since the user ID is unique, this will only count towards one monthly active user (MAU).
+Three bucketing decisions are made on whether to include that user in the experiment or not, but since the user ID is unique, this only counts towards one monthly active user (MAU).
 This is in contrast to impressions, which would have counted four impressions for this one user.

-Now, suppose that you are running a search algorithm experiment with Full Stack on the homepage too.
+Now, suppose that you are running a search algorithm experiment with Optimizely Feature Experimentation on the homepage too.
 When a visitor types a search term, the results are refreshed without reloading the page.
-The Full Stack SDK makes a decision for a variation every time a new search is done.
-This means that if a visitor searches for "shirts," changes their search to "denim shirts," then changes their search again to "button down shirts," only one monthly active user would be counted since it is based on a unique user ID.
+The Optimizely Feature Experimentation SDK makes a decision for a variation every time a new search is done.
+This means that if a visitor searches for "shirts," changes their search to "denim shirts," then changes their search again to "button-down shirts," only one monthly active user would be counted since it is based on a unique user ID.
 This is in contrast to impressions, which would have counted three impressions, making the total usage count now 11 impressions.

-You can use Optimizely's Enriched Events Export to get a complete list of all monthly active users that occurred within a specific time period.
+You can use Optimizely Experimentation's Enriched Events Export to get a complete list of all monthly active users that occurred within a specific time period.
 You can then compare that information to your invoice, or determine whether any of your experiments are generating more monthly active users than they should be.
-To learn how to access that data, check out our developer documentation article on data export services in Optimizely.
+To learn how to access that data, see Enriched Events Export services in Optimizely Experimentation.